Universal Neural Optimal Transport: Background

-Note that this is identical to the regular optimal transport problem, except that the regular one does not contain the regularization term $-\varepsilon H(\Gamma)$.
-As the objective in Problem \ref{entropicprimal} is $\varepsilon$-strongly convex, the problem admits a unique solution (see \cite{peyre}).\\
+Note that this is identical to the unregularized optimal transport problem, except that the unregularized one does not contain the regularization term $-\epsilon H(\Pi)$.
+As the objective in Problem \ref{prob:entropicdiscreteprimal} is $\epsilon$-strongly convex, the problem admits a unique solution \citep{peyre}.\\

-The \textit{Gibbs kernel} is defined as $K=\exp(-C/\varepsilon)$.
+The \textit{Gibbs kernel} is defined as $K=\exp(-C/\epsilon)$.
 Then the entropic dual problem reads: